lsblakk/pystar/docs/webapp.rst

     python manage.py sql polls

-For now, let's just Django's ''syncdb'' tool to create the database tables for Poll objects:
+For now, let's just Django's ``syncdb`` tool to create the database tables for Poll objects:

 .. code-block:: bash

     python manage.py syncdb

-The syncdb looks for ''apps'' that have not yet been set up.
+The syncdb looks for ``apps`` that have not yet been set up.
 To set them up, it runs the necessary SQL commands against your database.
 This creates all the tables, initial data and indexes for any apps you have added to your project since the last time you ran syncdb. syncdb can be called as often as you like, and it